Consent types

 It is up to the person applying for a Lawful Development Certificate for an existing use to show the proper evidence.
 This could include:

-• Proof that any use (or breach of condition) has been carried on continuously for a period of ten years (four years in the case of dwelling)
+- proof that any use (or breach of condition) started before, and has been carried on continuously for a period longer than the time limit for enforcement action.

 If the Local Planning Authority has evidence, or reasonable grounds to believe, that the applicant’s claim is not correct, it may refuse a certificate.